 Fiber also comes in the form of fruit.
 For example, the skin of apples is essentially solely fiber.
 All fruits — including bananas, prunes, and berries — have a high amount of fiber that will get your gut moving.

 For your power breakfast, add apple slices or fresh berries to your oatmeal.
 This breakfast combo is already providing a third of your daily fiber needs.

 Another easy practice to increase your daily fruit consumption is to try to simply swap fresh fruit every time you think about going for those bags of chips or piece of cake.
-Not only will this help your digestion by providing a fiber boost, it will give you an energy boost too!
+Not only will this help your digestion by providing a fiber boost, but it will also give you an energy boost too!